Zearin/cucumber/content/gherkin/gherkin-reference.md

   Then I should have 7 cucumbers    # <left> replaced with 7
 ```

-While `scenario outlines` help minimize redundancy, they aren't necessarily easier to read from a business or narrative perspective.
-Remember to choose `examples` that illustrate something new about the `feature`.
+While `Scenario outlines` help minimize redundancy, they aren't necessarily easier to read from a business or narrative perspective.
+Remember to choose `Examples` that illustrate something new about the `Feature`.

-One way to make sure that your `examples` are contributing to the full picture of the `feature` is to break them into multiple tables.
+One way to ensure that your `Examples` are contributing to the full picture of the `Feature` is to break them into multiple tables.
 Whenever possible, include plain-text descriptions of the underlying rules and break the examples up to illustrate these rules.

 Here is an example from [The Cucumber Book](https://pragprog.com/book/hwcuc/the-cucumber-book) (p.74):